You Know You Want This

 You Know You Want This: "Cat Person" and Other Stories is a collection of short stories by Kristen Roupenian.

-Following the viral success of the short story Cat Person, Roupenian secured a seven figure deal with Scout Press for her debut book, and was the subject of a bidding war in the American market, with offers exceeding $1m.
+Following the viral success of the short story "Cat Person", Roupenian secured a seven-figure deal with Scout Press for her debut book, and was the subject of a bidding war in the American market, with offers exceeding $1m.

 She received a $1.2 million advance for the book.

+Contents

+You Know You Want This contains the following short stories: